 Proposed regulations - The proposed regulations add a utilization test as a method for eliminating optional forms of benefit, early retirement benefits, and retirement-type subsidies that are rarely used.
 Under this rule, a benefit may be eliminated if it was available to at least 100 participants during a relevant time period and no participant elected that optional benefit form during the period.
 The proposed regulations also address the interaction between the anti-cutback rules of section 411(d)(6) and the vesting rules of section 411(a) in light of the Supreme Court decision in Central Laborers’ Pension Fund v.
 Heinz.
 (See our example on the Heinz case.)
 Under the proposed regulations, plan amendments that add restrictions or conditions on the receipt of accrued benefits violate section 411(d)(6).
 Such amendments are, however, permissible to the extent the amendments apply with respect to benefits accruing after the amendment.

-The Heinz decision was also addressed in Revenue Procedure 2005-23.
+The Heinz decision was also addressed in Revenue Procedure 2005-23, as modified by Revenue Procedure 2005-76.
 Revenue Procedure 2005-23 limited the retroactive application of the Heinz decision and provides relief to plans in certain situations.